oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

   Click on **Response**, to see how the analysis appears when represented as JSON, which makes downstream processing easy as JSON is an industry-standard data format.

-    * *Note:* Batch processing of interence data is supported via OCI-CLI, REST API, and SDK.
+    > **Note**: Batch processing of interence data is supported via OCI-CLI, REST API, and SDK.

   d.
 Try analyzing other images in the test dataset by repeating steps **b.** and **c.**